michaelblight/joth/README.md

 Calls the named `j:function`.
 The current context will be passed, unless the call has a "select" attribute.
 All of the attributes on the node will also be passed as "args".
 This also means you can't have your own arguments to a function being called "name" or
 "select".
+If "select" is used and it returns null, the call will not be made.
+Child nodes within this operation are ignored.

 ### j:call-foreach name="attr" [select="eval"] [ argName="attr" ...]

 This is the same as a `j:call` within a `j:foreach`.
 The context (current or "select" if available) must be an array, in which case the called function gets passed each element of the array, one at a time.
 If the context is not an array, or has no elements, the `j:else` branch will be followed if it exists.
+If "select" is used and it returns null, the call will not be made.
+Child nodes within this operation are ignored.

-### j:case
+### j:choose

 This is a case (or switch) statement that contains `j:when` nodes and optionally a `j:else` node.
 The tests on each `j:when` will be evaluated in sequence, and the first one that returns true will cause the sequence to stop.
-If none of the `j:when` nodes evaluate to true, the `j:else` branch will be followed if it exists.
+If none of the `j:when` nodes evaluate to true, the `j:else/j:otherwise` branch will be followed if it exists.

 ### j:else